bagashyt/learn_golang_echo/README.md

-# Secure Middleware
+# HTTP Gzip Compression

-handle secure middleware using (Secure)['https://github.com/unrolled/secure.]
+HTTP Compression using (gziphandler)['github.com/NYTimes/gziphandler']

 ## How to run program